vgribov/cv/generic.md

   developed firmware for most of the machine tool position control system modules and wrote parts of the high-speed logic (mostly counters) in *Verilog*.

-## Perfect knowledge of C/C++ and Qt
+## Advanced C/C++ knowledge

-I started writing my first C programs in the 8th school's grade.
-Now I'm a C language native speaker, knowing both POSIX and latest C99 standards and GNU extensions.
-I wrote programs mostly for reliable embedded systems, starting from small AVR OS-less applications ending with complex Linux-based open-source projects such as OpenSwitch.
+I started writing my first C and C++ programs in the 8th grade.
+Since then, I've written programs mostly for embedded systems, starting with small *AVR* bare-bones applications and ending with complex networking open-source projects such as OpenSwitch and *Qt*-based HMIs for automotive and aviation.

-In parallel with C, I've been constantly working with C++.
-Mainly for creating user-friendly GUI based workstation applications.
-Tired from MFC during my work in SKBIS I decided to try Qt.
-Now it's my favorite GUI framework.
-In 2014 I got carried away with C++11.
-I've written a DHCPv6 server on pure C++11 using only STL.
-Now I am working on a huge Qt-based HMI project with Daimler which is written in C++14.
+In 2014, I got carried away with *modern C++*.
+At Larch Networks, I've written a *DHCPv6* server using only the *C++11* standard library.
+Since then, I've tried to stay aligned with the latest C++ standards (up to *C++20*) and follow the *Core Guidelines*.
+At Luxoft and AERQ I've participated in the hiring process and performed dozens of C/C++ coding interviews.

+## Experience with the Qt Framework (desktop/embedded)

+Tired of Microsoft's MFC during my work in SKBIS I decided to try *Qt*.
+At that time, it was Trolltech's Qt 4.
+Then I moved to Kyiv and started to work in UnIT, where I developed Qt-based HMIs for an excise stamp quality control system and a mobile passport issuance system.

+At Luxoft, working on in-car infotainment systems for Daimler, I learned *QML* and gathered lots of experience with *Qt/QML* safety, performance and stability issues.
+I applied this knowledge later at AERQ, where in just one month I wrote a simple Qt browser application to replace the slow JS-based UI for the new in-flight entertainment system.

 ## Solid understanding of Linux for embedded systems ##